Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

   * Running status (i.e. on / off)
   The application of green agent IERs between a source and destination follows a number of rules.
 Specifically:
   1. Does the current simulation time step fall between IER start and end step
-  2. Is the source node operational (both physically and at an O/S level), and is the service (protocol / port) associated with the IER (a) present on this node, and (b) in an operational state (i.e. not PATCHING)
+  2. Is the source node operational (both physically and at an O/S level), and is the service (protocol / port) associated with the IER (a) present on this node, and (b) in an operational state (i.e. not FIXING)
-  3. Is the destination node operational (both physically and at an O/S level), and is the service (protocol / port) associated with the IER (a) present on this node, and (b) in an operational state (i.e. not PATCHING)
+  3. Is the destination node operational (both physically and at an O/S level), and is the service (protocol / port) associated with the IER (a) present on this node, and (b) in an operational state (i.e. not FIXING)
   4. Are there any Access Control List rules in place that prevent the application of this IER
   5. Are all switches in the (OSPF) path between source and destination operational (both physically and at an O/S level) For red agent IERs, the application of IERs between a source and destination follows a number of subtly different rules.
 Specifically: